 January 24-26, 2014: San Diego State University (SDSU) Writers’ Conference, San Diego, California.
-Jodie will present two workshops; one on Deep Point of View and the other on Editing & Revising Your Novel – “Revise for Success”.
+Jodie presented two workshops; one on Deep Point of View and the other on Editing & Revising Your Novel – “Revise for Success”.
 Contact at SDSU: Erin Quinn.

 Sept.
 24, 2013: Jodie presented a workshop entitled “7 Essential Tips for Switching from Nonfiction to Fiction Writing or Editing” to the Okanagan Editors’ Group in Kelowna, BC, Canada.
 Contact Jodie Renner, or Arlene Prunkl at email@example.com.

 Sept.
 19, 2013: Jodie presented a talk to the O’s Own Writers of Osoyoos, BC, entitled “21 Tips for Creating a Compelling Short Story.”

 Late August, 2013: Interview of Jodie in Southern Writers Magazine, Sept./Oct.
 2013 issue.
 Mostly about writing and editing compelling fiction.

 August 2013: Killer Nashville Conference, Nashville, Tennessee – workshop and panel: